yaksha13/CleaningDataProj/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 Each axis is present as a separate variable

-tBodyAcc-XYZ
+	1 tBodyAcc-XYZ
-tGravityAcc-XYZ
+	2 tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+	3 tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+	4 tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+	5 tBodyGyroJerk-XYZ
-tBodyAccMag
+	6 tBodyAccMag
-tGravityAccMag
+	7 tGravityAccMag
-tBodyAccJerkMag
+	8 tBodyAccJerkMag
-tBodyGyroMag
+	9 tBodyGyroMag
-tBodyGyroJerkMag
+	10 tBodyGyroJerkMag
-fBodyAcc-XYZ
+	11 fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+	12 fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+	13 fBodyGyro-XYZ
-fBodyAccMag
+	14 fBodyAccMag
-fBodyAccJerkMag
+	15 fBodyAccJerkMag
-fBodyGyroMag
+	16 fBodyGyroMag
-fBodyGyroJerkMag
+	17 fBodyGyroJerkMag

+The suffixes imply the following:
+- `mean()`: Mean value
+- `std()`: Standard deviation
-The suffixes imply the following: mean(): Mean value std(): Standard deviation meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+- `meanFreq()`: Weighted average of the frequency components to obtain a mean frequency

 ### featureValue
 Class: numeric
 Unique values/levels: NA
-Unit of measurement: The unit of measurement for each "featureValue" is related to the associated "feature"
+Unit of measurement: The unit of measurement for each `featureValue` is related to the associated `feature`

 Description: The type of activity the subject was performing for which the data/ feature observations were recorded.
-Additionally, the "featureValue" are **averaged** over multiple observations for a specific "feature"  grouped by each "activity" and each "subject"
+Additionally, the `featureValue` are **averaged** over multiple observations for a specific `feature`  grouped by each `activity` and each `subject`